Remik1r3n/HP-Pro-C640-Chromebook-Dratini-Linux/README.md

 ## Firmware
 Currently, this machine has NO RW_LEGACY firmware available, so if you want to install a custom OS, you may have to flash the full UEFI firmware.

-(running Mainline Linux may be possible with the stock firmware(which is based on depthcharge), but I've not tested it.
-If you succeed, please let me know.)
+*Although not recommended, technically booting mainline Linux may be possible with the stock firmware(which is based on depthcharge), but I've not tested it.
+If you succeed, please let me know.*

-You can find custom coreboot firmware [here](https://mrchromebox.tech/#fwscript).
+You can find custom coreboot firmware made by MrChromeBox [here](https://mrchromebox.tech/).
 Follow their instructions to flash the firmware.

 ## Installation
 After flashing the firmware, you can install any your favorite Linux distribution as usual.